junkidesu/learning-junkie-codex/README.md

 # learning-junkie-codex

 Remote code execution tool for Haskell.
+This library provides a Servant client function `executeClient` for remotely executing your code.

 Currently, the following environments are supported, with future plans to add more languages:
 - Haskell